Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

-In particular, every cubic fourfold in $\mathcal C_{42}$ is rational. \end{thm} \begin{proof} A surface $S_{42}\subset\p^5$ has ideal generated by 9 cubic forms.
-Let $\Phi:\p^5\map Z\subset\p^{8}$ be given by the linear system $|H^0(\mathcal I_{S_{42}}(3))|$.
-The map is birational onto its image $Z\subset\p^8$, which has degree 14, sectional genus 15 and ideal generated by 7 cubic forms.
-Through a general point $q=\Phi(p)$ there passes 17 lines contained in $Y$, whose preimages via $\Phi$ provide: nine secant lines to $S_{42}$ through $p$, seven 5--secant conics to $S_{42}$ through $p$ and one 8-secant twisted cubic to $S_{42}$ through $p$.
-We can conclude that $S_{42}$ admits a congruence of 8-secant twisted cubics.
+\begin{thm} Every cubic fourfold in $\mathcal C_{42}$ is rational. \end{thm} \begin{proof}Since we have given an algorithm for computing the general surface $S_{42}\subset\PP^{5}$ of the family $\mathcal S_{42}$ (see Remark~\ref{algorithm S42}), we can explicitly construct it using \emph{Macaulay2} and study its geometrical properties.
+So let $\phi:\p^5\map Z\subset\p^{8}$ be the rational map defined by the linear system $|H^0(\mathcal I_{S_{42}}(3))|$ of cubic hypersurfaces through a general surface $S_{42}\subset\PP^5$ of the family $\mathcal S_{42}$.
+One can calculate that the map $\phi$ is birational onto its image $Z\subset\p^8$, which has degree 14, sectional genus 15 and ideal generated by 7 cubic forms.
+Through a general point $q=\phi(p)$ there passes 17 lines contained in $Z$, whose preimages via $\phi$ provide: nine secant lines to $S_{42}$ through $p$, seven 5-secant conics to $S_{42}$ through $p$ and one 8-secant twisted cubic to $S_{42}$ through $p$.
+Then we conclude that $S_{42}$ admits a congruence of 8-secant twisted cubics.
+Once we have determined the congruence we have also another way of detecting it.
+Indeed, the linear system $|H^0(\mathcal I^3_{S_{42}}(8))|$ of octic hypersurfaces with triple points along $S_{42}$ defines a dominant rational map $\mu:\p^5\map W\subset\p^7$ onto a smooth linear section $W$ of $\mathbb G(1,4)\subset\p^9$.
+The general fiber of $\mu$ is a twisted cubic 8-secant to $S_{42}$ so that the restriction of $\mu$ to a general cubic fourfold $X$ through $S_{42}$ induces a birational map $\mu|_X:X\dashrightarrow W$.
+Since a general cubic fourfold in $|H^0(\mathcal I_{S_{42}}(3))|$ through a general surface in $\mathcal S_{42}$ is rational, we conclude that every cubic fourfold of discriminant $42$ is rational by the main result in \cite{KontsevichTschinkelInventiones}.
+We refer to Subsection \ref{contid42} for more details on the above calculations. \end{proof}